paukstelis/octoprint_deploy/README.md

   * Change udev rules for an instance with `sudo octoprint_deploy/octoprint_deploy.sh replace`
   * Always a good idea to update octoprint_deploy from time-to-time with `git -C octoprint_deploy pull`
 # Recent Changes
+* Haproxy fixed!
+No more trailing slash required!
+Running new octoprint_deploy on an older installation automatically update these entries.
 * Multi-camera support (experimental).
 Clean-up of haproxy.cfg on instance removal still needs work.
 * If haproxy is used, cameras stream can be placed behind it.
 PLEASE NOTE: if cameras are used with haproxy a relative stream path is used.
 This means that your stream will not show up in the Control tab unless you access with the haproxy path (http://host/instancename/) (remember, trailing slash is required!)
 * Allow making backups of generic instance.